reevoo/docs/reevoo_architecture.md

-When services need to coordinate or synchronise state information about domain entities (normally flowing out of the service that has authority on that part of the domain), this should be achieved in an event-driven manner.
+When services need to coordinate or synchronise state information about domain entities (normally flowing out of the service that has authority on that part of the domain), this should be achieved asynchronously in an event-driven manner.

 An event can simply be defined as: